Indigenous Taiwanese Nations (Austronesian-Speakers)

 Today, though these Austronesian “original inhabitants” form only 2% of the island’s total population, they dominate the mountainous highlands of central and eastern Taiwan.
 While a number of their extraordinarily diverse and ancient Austronesian languages are critically endangered (some rapidly becoming moribund), many government and non-governmental efforts are endeavouring to preserve and revive this unique heritage of the island.

 While the highland nations have a long history of resisting foreign cultures, those of the lowlands, in contrast, have a history of exchange and cooperation with newcomers.
 Today, Taiwan’s lowland Austronesians have largely embraced the Han cultures that began immigrating to the island in the 17th century.
-The resulting cultural and linguistic divide between Taiwan’s mountains and plains regions (reminiscent of similar divisions between, say, Scotland’s Gaelic highlands and Anglophone lowlands) contributes to an overall sense of duality and diversity in the identity of the Taiwanese people.
+The resulting cultural and linguistic divide between Taiwan’s mountains and plains regions (similar to divisions between Scotland’s Gaelic Highlands and Anglophone Lowlands) contributes to an overall sense of duality and diversity in the identity of the Taiwanese people.

 The Lowlands・The Han

 Chinese-speakers in Taiwan (this includes the descendants of 17th-century Chinese immigrants and Sinicized lowland Austronesians) are known as Hànzú or Hànrén, i.e. “Han people.”